XIRZC/diffusiondet.demo/README.md

 # Demonstration App for `DiffusionDet` with Denoising Process Visualization

-This is just a simple demo application built by gradio.
+This is just a simple demo application built by [Gradio](https://gradio.app/).

 ![DiffusionDet Gradio Interface](./banner.png)